Supporting the Whole Girl

 Field Trips

 The Health Office provides a First Aid backpack to the teacher when students attend any school-sponsored trip.
-A copy of each student’s health and emergency contact information is enclosed in a sealed envelope and placed inside the First Aid backpack in the event of an emergency.
+In the event of an emergency, a copy of each student’s health and emergency contact information is given to the faculty moderators.

 Prior to departure on any school-sponsored trip, arrangements can be made with the Health Office to have a student’s required medication (such as asthma inhalers, EpiPens®) available during the trip.